 It is essential that the clinician is satisfied that parents, before they attempt to use verbal contingencies, can present them accurately.
-The clinician needs to be satisfied that parents can distinguish between unambiguous stuttering moments and stutter-free speech.
+The clinician needs to be sure that parents can distinguish between unambiguous stuttering moments and stutter-free speech.
 It is also essential that parents are able to present verbal contingencies immediately after periods of stutter-free speech and stuttering moments.
 Delayed and inaccurate verbal contingencies are unlikely to be effective.
+At each clinic visit the clinician needs to observe, either during clinic real time or on recordings, parents providing immediate and accurate verbal contingencies.